 While Ohio may not have state laws that govern when an employee can take sick leave, with or without pay, the federal government has passed such legislation: The Family and Medical Leave Act (FMLA).
 As explained by the United States Department of Labor, under the FMLA, covered employees can take up to 12 weeks of unpaid leave in a 12-month period for specific medical and family-related medical reasons, including:

 - The birth of a child or care of a newborn;

 - Adoption or foster care-related services for a child;

 - To provide care for the employee’s spouse, child, or parent who is suffering from a serious health condition; and

 - Any serious health condition that inhibits the employee from performing essential job functions.

 There are many nuances to the FMLA law regarding taking continuous or intermittent leave and being required to recertify the request for leave, among other things.
 If you are experiencing any difficulty with your employer regarding your request for FMLA leave, we would encourage you to speak with our Ohio FMLA attorneys.

 My Rights to Sick Leave Have Been Violated – Now What?

-At the law office of Coffman Legal, LLC, our skilled Ohio employment law attorney is passionate about helping employees who have had difficulty following their request for – or return from – medical leave.
-To schedule your free consultation with an experienced Ohio FMLA lawyer, please call our law firm today or tell us more about your case by sending us a message directly.
+At the law office of Coffman Legal, LLC, our skilled Ohio employment law attorneys is passionate about helping employees who have had difficulty following their request for – or return from – medical leave.
+To schedule your free consultation with our experienced Ohio FMLA lawyers, please call our law firm today or tell us more about your case by sending us a message directly.